NoorAdinTirhi/SystemC-UVM-Reference-Model/README.md

 It is recommended to have these comamnds in your .bashrc file, this way you don't have to set all these variable each time you run the program.
 ## run command

-  simply run the following command from the base directory
+  simply run the following commands from the base directory

   ```
   $ make all
+  $ make run
   ```